juliuskosf/stpauli/README.md

 - **My changes are not applied after saving and reloading..?** <br>
 Empty the cache ([help](https://www.technipages.com/google-chrome-clear-cache)). <br>
 - **Why a presentation AND a development version?** <br>
-The presentation version is just to win sponsors and demos.
+The presentation version is just to win sponsors and for demos.
 Its functionality is some versions behind the development version.
 We deploy the development version from time to time to test new features under deployment conditions.
 So if you want to see the newest version use the Development version. <br>
 - **What is the neo-app.json and the .project.json file for?** <br>
 The neo-app-json and .project.json file are  configuration files for the SAP Cloud Platform Deployment.
 They updates with every deployment so don't be scared if one is marked as changed by git after you deployed it.
 Like all other changes, you can stage and commit them.